 The city is on Central European Time (CET), the timezone covering most of western and central Europe.
 Vienna also observes daylight savings time, so between late March and late October, the clocks go forward one hour (technically known as CEST).

-At the moment, the time is:
+At the moment, the time in Vienna is:

 - See also: Common visitor questions